Box-Tools/BoxKit/README.rst

 Developers are encouraged to fork the repository and contribute to the source code in the form of pull requests to the ``development`` branch.
-Please read ``DESIGN.rst`` for an overview of software design and developer guide
+Please read documentation (https://akashdhruv.github.io/BoxKit/) for an overview of software design and developer guide

 ****************
  Help & Support